-- (a) The transport of dangerous goods by air shall be conducted in accordance with Annex 18 to the Chicago Convention as last amended and amplified by the Technical Instructions for the Safe Transport of Dangerous Goods by Air (ICAO Doc 9284-AN/905), including its supplements and any other addenda or corrigenda. - (b) Dangerous goods shall only be transported by the operator approved by the Authority except when; - (1) they are not subject to the Technical Instructions in accordance with Part 1 of those Instructions; or - (2) they are carried by passengers or the pilot-in-command, or are in baggage, in accordance with Part 8 of the Technical Instructions. - (c) The pilot-in-command shall take all reasonable measures to prevent dangerous goods from being carried on board inadvertently. - (d) The pilot-in-command shall, in accordance with the Technical Instructions, report without delay to the Authority and the appropriate authority of the State of occurrence in the event of any dangerous goods accidents or incidents.
+- (a) Applicability.
+The provisions of the Technical Instructions for the Safe Transport of Dangerous Goods by Air (Doc.
+9284) also apply to the acceptance for carriage, loading and carriage of dangerous goods in any general aviation helicopter. - (b) Exceptions.
+The General Exceptions contained in Part 1;1.1.5 of the Technical Instructions and the Exceptions contained in Part 1;2.2 of the Technical Instructions also apply to any general aviation helicopter. - (c) Dangerous goods shall only be transported by the operator approved by the Authority except when; - (1) they are not subject to the Technical Instructions in accordance with Part 1 of those Instructions; or - (2) they are carried by passengers or the pilot-in-command, or are in baggage, in accordance with Part 8 of the Technical Instructions. - (d) The pilot-in-command shall take all reasonable measures to prevent dangerous goods from being carried on board inadvertently.